PFlow VRCs Provide Vertical Logistics at High Rise Audi Dealership

 Said Jim Jones, the site supervisor from Wier Enterprises, the General Contractor, “I was assigned to the job because of my experience with high rise buildings.
 What I saw Highland and PWD do was as close to building a ship in a bottle that I have seen.
 There was a tremendous amount of planning and coordination involved throughout the entire installation process.
 PWD and HMW are both champions in my mind.”

 Model for the Future

-Now that the first high rise car dealership in Texas has been operating to rave reviews since the Spring of 2014, the design and installation issues are a distant memory.
-The prevalence of similar designs is growing in urban areas, with the success of the few pioneering projects like Audi Central Houston paving the way.
+Now that the first high rise car dealership in Texas has been successfully operating with rave reviews, the design and installation issues are a distant memory.
+The prevalence of similar designs is growing in urban areas, with the success of the few pioneering projects like Audi Central Houston.